 How do you refer a child for services?

-If you think your infant/child birth to 3 years of age is developing or learning slowly, call BabyNet at 1-877-621-0865.
-BabyNet is an educational program administered by FirstSteps, that helps an infant or toddler with special needs move toward his/her full potential.
+If you think your infant/child birth to 3 years of age is developing or learning slowly, contact the local BabyNet office in your area.
+BabyNet is an educational program administered by the SC Department of Health and Human Services, that helps an infant or toddler with special needs move toward his/her full potential.
 Children who meet eligibility criteria are served regardless of family income.
 Once eligible, and depending upon the needs of the child, he/she may be transferred to a DDSN provider for the delivery of Family Training and Service Coordination.

 If you child is over the age of 3 years,

 Who is eligible for services?

 Children under 36 months of age whose genetic, medical or environmental history indicates that they are at a substantially greater risk than the general population for a developmental disability are eligible for services from DDSN.
 Eligibility may be limited to a specific period of time until a comprehensive assessment can be made regarding the presence or absence of a qualifying disability.

 At the conclusion of the specified time period, DDSN will re-evaluate the child’s eligibility status.
 If the diagnosis remains unclear beyond 36 months of age and the child has developmental delays greater than 20% in three or more areas of development, the child will be considered “at-risk” and will be eligible only for service coordination and family training (Early Intervention Services).